billgraziano/xelogstash/README.md

 * `username` and `password` provide authentication.
 You can set these to an environment variable by `password="$(env:VARIABLE_NAME)"`.
 * `auto_create_indexes` controls whether the application tries to create indexes.
 * `default_index` is the index where events will be written unless overridden by the event index map.
-* `event_index_map` allows mapping different events to different indexs.
+* `event_index_map` allows mapping different events to different indexes.
 In the example above, all the events except `login` will go to the `dev-sql` index.
 The `login` events will go to the `dev-login` index.
 I often split login event into their own index.

 ### Sampler Sink
 This is configured using the `sampler` section.
 This writes sample events for review.
 It is primarily used in development.
 It writes one file per extended event type.
 The files are located in `./sinks/sampler`.